 8. Lavender, Rosemary, and Peppermint Essential Oil:

 Bring a sense of clarity with this invigorating blend of 5 drops lavender essential oil, 3 drops rosemary essential oil, and 2 drops peppermint essential oil.
-Simply combine these oils into a bowl and add to your aromatherapy diffuser for an energizing yet calming aroma throughout the room.
+The result brings an energizing, yet calming aroma to the room.

 9. Bergamot Essential Oil:

 This citrusy oil is known for its calming effects and can be used in an aromatherapy diffuser to create a sense of peace throughout the home.